Tools4everBV/HelloID-Conn-SA-Source-HelloID-DelegatedForms/README.md

  * Only script variable mappings of type "string" are supported
  * Powershel script template (use template instead of inline Powershell script) is not supported
  * Delegate Form Access Groups are not exported but are hardcoded in the generated script (you need to update them manually)
- * Delegate Form Categories are not exported but are hardcoded in the generated script (you need to update them manually)